jaredrethman/jaredrethman/README.md

 ## Hey there!

 * I have 15+ years of coding experience.
-* Majority of my coding has been in PHP, CSS and JS.
+* I've built software using various languages and stacks, I am most confortable using JS.
 * I'm currently learning Rust.

 Lets connect on [linked.com](https://www.linkedin.com/in/jaredrethman)